 - Red: This indicates the practice is under severe pressure and although it may be able to run safely for a very limited period, immediate action is required to mitigate the situation.
 The GPs in the practice are continuously working beyond BMA recommended safe working limits and significant levels of patient demand cannot be met by the practice

 - Amber: This indicates the practice is under moderate pressure.
 The practice is unable to fully meet patient demand or expectations.
 GPs in the practice are likely to be working beyond BMA recommended safe working limits meaning some patient demand cannot be met by the practice.
 This is unsustainable in the long term without action.

 - Green: This implies low level of pressure; the practice is appropriately staffed and there is sufficient capacity to meet patient demand and expectations.
 GPs in the practice are working to BMA recommended safe working limits.

-Kent LMC will soon be asking GP practices across Kent to provide simple data about workforce capacity, workload demand, and practice list size on a weekly basis so that we can generate a GPAS report weekly.
-These reports will be used to highlight where support is required in the short term and identify patterns where support is required in the medium to long term.
+Kent LMC are asking GP practices across Kent to provide simple data about workforce capacity, workload demand, and practice list size on a weekly basis so that we can generate a GPAS report weekly.
+These reports highlight where support is required in the short term and identify patterns where support is required in the medium to long term.
 We ask that you engage with this process as it will help articulate to our NHS the pressures which we are facing.